opentap/MetricsAndAssets/Readme.md

 metrics, and providing a common way to produce and consume them, this plugin enables a great deal of interoperability between different metric providers and listeners.

+This package also defines an Asset Discovery plugin type and related functionality.
+This is a semi independent feature, but it is related to metrics in that it metrics can be associated with an asset instead of the default of associating the metric with the entire system.

 ## Poll Metrics